material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ![](../../_assets/TargetManagers.svg)

-Let's create Executors by calling our hypothetical `ExecutorForPlan` on each target's Plans.
+Let's create Executors by calling our hypothetical `executorForPlan` on each target's Plans.

 ![](../../_assets/Executors.svg)

 We've created three Executors in total. `circleView` has two Executors. `squareView` has one.
-We've also introduced a question to the reader: "Why is there only one gesture Executor for the squareView?"
+You might be wondering now: "Why is there only one gesture Executor for the squareView?"

 #### One Executor instance per Plan type per Target